mozerpol/NotesFromLearning/q_and_a/README.md

 is basically a table that determines what the output is for any given input.

 ### 16. How do you implement a multiplexer in an FPGA design? <a name="116"></a> [UP↑](#tof)
-1. Determine the number of inputs and select lines required for your multiplexer.
+1. Determine the number of inputs.
 For example, if you have 4 inputs, you'll need 2 select lines.
-2. Create a truth table
+2. Create a truth table.
-3. Use the logic elements available in the FPGA, such as LUTs, to implement the logic expressions derived (pol. *pochodny*) from the truth table.
+3. Implement in FPGA the logic expressions from the truth table.
-4. Use FPGA synthesis tools to convert your design into a configuration file compatible with the specific FPGA device you are using.
+4. Use FPGA synthesis tools to convert the design into a configuration file.

 ### 17. How do you handle timing constraints (pol. radzić sobie z ograniczeniami czasowymi) in FPGA designs? <a name="117"></a> [UP↑](#tof)
 General steps involved: